hashicorp/se-terraform-vault-workshop/docs/azure/tfe/slides-tfe.md

 name: chapter-6-tfe-lab-solution
 .center[.lab-header[👮🏿‍♀️ Lab Exercise 6: Solution]]
 <br><br>
 Our new Sentinel policy looks through the Terraform plan output and searches for network security rules that allow Internet access on port 80.
 In order to pass the Sentinel test you must change your code to restrict access to a single IP or range of IPs.
-Replace 127.0.0.1 below with your own source IP, then run **`terraform apply`**.
+Replace the asterisk below with your own source IP, then run **`terraform apply`**.

 Solution:
 ```hcl